 If you’re waiting 30 days or more for customer payment, our New Hampshire accounts-receivable financing programs are your perfect solution to speed up cash flow.
 We pay you the day you’re ready to invoice.

 Companies that are growing rapidly need cash to fulfill new and bigger contracts.
 Instead of turning down new work because you’re waiting to get paid, work with us.
-We’ll get you paid same-day.
+We’ll get you paid the same day.

 If the bank is unable to give you sufficient funding because of your credit, business bankruptcy, tax liens or any other reason, turn to TCI Business Capital.
 We can get you the cash you need to operate and grow your business.